intellltech/interview-QA/readme.md

     **[⬆ Back to Top](#questions)**

 62. ### What is the formula to calculate Ethereum gas cost?

+Gas is the price of gas in Ether that a user is willing to pay to execute a transaction on the network.
+Transactions with higher gas prices are prioritized by miners, as they receive a higher reward for including them in a block.

 Gas fees are paid in Ethereum using this formula:
 ![alt text](./src/image6.png)